anzusystems/common-admin/doc/changelog/unreleased/vueuse-15.md

-- Three upstream fixes land in paths this library uses, with no change needed here: `useWebSocket` now ignores messages from a superseded socket, which is the leak `damNotifications` guards its `open()` against; `useResizeObserver` guards `observe()` with an `instanceof Element` check, so a `v-if` root that resolves to a comment node no longer throws in `ACropperjsV2` and `FilterBookmarks`; and `useFetch` discards a stale success response once a newer request starts.
+- Three upstream fixes land in paths this library uses, with no change needed here: `useWebSocket` now ignores messages from a superseded socket, which is the leak `damNotifications` guards its `open()` against; `useResizeObserver` guards `observe()` with an `instanceof Element` check, so a `v-if` root that resolves to a comment node no longer throws in the cropper and `FilterBookmarks`; and `useFetch` discards a stale success response once a newer request starts.